mmlab-aueb/scn4ndn/ndn-testbed/README.md

 # About
-These are instructions for connecting to the [ndn testbed](https://named-data.net/ndn-testbed/policies-connecting-nodes-ndn-testbed/) and registering a content prefix.
+These are instructions for connecting to the [NDN testbed](https://named-data.net/ndn-testbed/policies-connecting-nodes-ndn-testbed/) and registering a content prefix.

 ## Prerequisites
 Install the [https://named-data.net/doc/NFD/current/](https://named-data.net/doc/NFD/current/) in a